jdgwartney/meter-plugin-c/docs/install/index.md

 We use the GNU tar to extract the compressed tar file so that we can build and installed the SDK

-1. Extract the software by runing the following:
+1. Extract the software by running the following:

     ```
     $ tar xvf meter-plugin-0.2.0.tar.gz